How to do market research? This is the question we’re helping you to answer with the publication of our online step-by-step guide to market research.

 A systematic PESTEL analysis will allow you to cover all these factors and identify threats and opportunities for your project’s success well in advance.
 Below are slides from a course we have given on the subject, which will no doubt help you to go deeper into the matter.

 The competition analysis

-Doing a competition analysis belongs also to Phase 4 because it can mostly be based on secondary type of information (books, websites, financial statements, academic articles, professional reports, …).
+Competition analysis is also part of phase 4 as it can be based on secondary information (books, websites, financial statements, academic studies, professional reports, and so on, …).